JohnGoldsmith/dotnetrdf-wiki/UserGuide-Configuration-SPARQL-Datasets.md

 As a general rule anywhere you could have used a Triple Store (see [[UserGuide/Configuration/Triple Stores|Configuration API - Triple Stores]]) via the `dnr:usingStore` property you can use a Dataset instead via the `dnr:usingDataset` property.

-Datasets are configured using the [[http://www.dotnetrdf.org/configuration#|Configuration Vocabulary]] in a number of ways, as each dataset is different each has its own unique configuration.
+Datasets are configured using the [Configuration Vocabulary](http://www.dotnetrdf.org/configuration#) in a number of ways, as each dataset is different each has its own unique configuration.

 # In-Memory Datasets

 The in-memory dataset represents pure in-memory data which is the default operation mode for Leviathan.
-Any [[http://www.dotnetrdf.org/api/index.asp?Topic=VDS.RDF.IInMemoryQueryableStore|IInMemoryQueryableStore]] instance can be wrapped in a [[http://www.dotnetrdf.org/api/index.asp?Topic=VDS.RDF.Query.Datasets.InMemoryDataset|InMemoryDataset]].
+Any [IInMemoryQueryableStore](http://www.dotnetrdf.org/api/index.asp?Topic=VDS.RDF.IInMemoryQueryableStore) instance can be wrapped in a [InMemoryDataset](http://www.dotnetrdf.org/api/index.asp?Topic=VDS.RDF.Query.Datasets.InMemoryDataset).

 The following example shows a Triple Store configuration being specified as the underlying source for a Dataset configuration: